-- Advances in genomics for global health care must be assessed for their relative value in the practice and delivery of health care compared with the costs and efficacy of current approaches to public health, disease control and the provision of basic preventive medicine and medical care - Conventional, tried and effective approaches to medical research and medical practice must not be neglected while the medical potential of genomics is being explored. - An overoptimistic picture of the applications and benefits of genetic research has been drawn.
-The potential medical applications of genomics are considerable and will lead to major advances in clinical practice but the time-scale is difficult to predict. - Although development costs associated with genomics are likely to be high, some applications (e.g. control of inherited anaemias and diagnosis of infectious diseases) have already been shown to be cost effective compared to current practices.
+- Conventional, tried and effective approaches to medical research and medical practice must not be neglected while the medical potential of genomics is being explored. - An overoptimistic picture of the applications and benefits of genetic research has been drawn.
+The potential medical applications of genomics are considerable and will lead to major advances in clinical practice but the time-scale is difficult to predict. - Although development costs associated with genomics are likely to be high, some applications (e.g. control of inherited anaemias and diagnosis of infectious diseases) have already been shown to be cost-effective compared to current practices.
 Approaches such as collaboration between developed and developing countries, public-private partnerships and establishment of regional and local networks may take the field forward. - Some results of the genome projects are already being applied medically.
 The diagnosis, prevention and, to some extent, management of common inherited diseases caused by a single defective gene are well advanced.
 It is likely that within the next few years new diagnostic agents, vaccines and therapeutic agents for communicable diseases will be available.
-In the same time frame, however, breakthroughs in the diagnosis and management of cancer and new treatments for chronic diseases are far less certain. - The time has come to plan how recombinant DNA technology and its potential clinical benefits can be distributed fairly among the world's population.
+In the same time frame, however, breakthroughs in the diagnosis and management of cancer and new treatments for chronic diseases are far less certain. - The time has come to plan how recombinant DNA technology and its potential clinical benefits can be distributed fairly.
 Otherwise, this new field will simply widen the gap in health care between the rich and poor countries of the world. - The current situation regarding the patenting of genes has gone too far in terms of promulgating a culture of ownership and, if allowed to continue, it will inevitably lead to further inequalities in global health care.
 A coherent policy framework is urgently required to ensure that DNA patenting stimulates scientific and economic progress by strengthening the contribution of the global research community to the creation and application of medical technology for the health problems of developing countries. - All forms of recombinant DNA technology, including modification of the genes of plants and animals, raise extremely important safety issues and need careful monitoring and control.
 The potential risks and hazards must never be underestimated.
-It is vital that effective regulatory systems are established in countries in which this work is either in the early stages of development or has not yet started. - All societies must prepare themselves for the ethical complexities of this emerging field of medicine. - All sectors of society including politicians, health care professionals, educators and the public need to be educated about the fundamental principles of genetic research, its inherent risks and the ethical issues that it raises.
+It is vital that effective regulatory systems are established in countries in which this work is either in the early stages of development or has not yet started. - All societies must prepare themselves for the ethical complexities of this emerging field of medicine. - All sectors of society including politicians, health-care professionals, educators and the public need to be educated about the fundamental principles of genetic research, its inherent risks and the ethical issues that it raises. - 5.
+The report concludes with recommendations which are set against a background of current and expected future requirements that Member States will need to consider in planning for the genomics era in order to ensure that the advances of the genomics revolution are effectively and efficiently applied to improving the health of their populations.

-- 6. The report concludes with a set of recommendations that are set against a background of current and expected future requirements that Member States will need to consider in planning for the genomics era, in order to ensure that the advances of the genomics revolution are effectively and efficiently applied to improving the health of their populations. - 7.
-The report acknowledges that some activities in the genomics field already form part of the Organization's work, but it also urges the formulation and articulation of a WHO policy and strategy to help to ensure that benefits and advances are applied to health improvement in developing countries.
+6. The report acknowledges that some activities in the genomics field already form part of the Organization's work, but it also urges the formulation and articulation of a WHO policy and strategy to help to ensure that benefits and advances are applied to health improvement in developing countries.